Start here

 • Simple reference approaches for repeatable, drinkable results

 Nothing is added quickly.
-Nothing is fixed permanently.

 Crack audibility on naturals (what stopped changing)